MidasXIV/hub98-my-mystery-party/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Cases Directory

+An index page listing all available cold case games now lives at `src/app/cases/page.tsx` and is served at `/cases`.
+Each case card links to its detailed page under `/cases/[slug]`.

+Reusable card component: `src/components/case-card.tsx`.

+Data source: `src/data/coldCases.ts`.

+To add a new case:
+1. Append an object to the `coldCases` array with a unique `slug`.
+2. Add any referenced images under `public/cold_cases/thumbnails/`.
+3. Visit `/cases` to verify it appears.

+Optional: Add Open Graph / Twitter images similar to existing dynamic case routes if needed.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: